jtolchard/SCANS/To revise/README.md

 - 9155: Custom Arduino Lab Sensor (temp/pressure/humidity)

-### Alerts
+### Organisation

-SCANS works using a series of python scripts within containerized environments which allows SCANS to be secure, cross-platform, and easy to setup.
+SCANS works using a series of Python scripts within containerized environments that allow SCANS to be secure, cross-platform, and easy to setup.

 <ins>**SCANS employs two flavours of container:**</ins>